-Pranayama is the measuring, control, and directing of the breath.
+Pranayama is the measuring, controlling, and directing of the breath.

 Withdrawal of senses from attachment to external objects.

-Immovable concentration of the mind.
+The immovable concentration of the mind.
 Hold concentration or focus in one direction.
-Mind needs to be stilled in order to achieve this state of complete absorption.
+The mind needs to be stilled in order to achieve this state of complete absorption.

 Limb 7.
 Dhyana: Meditation